Mariya Ise

-Mariya Ise (伊瀬 茉莉也, Ise Mariya) is a Japanese actress, voice actress and narrator from Kanagawa Prefecture.
+Mariya Ise (伊瀬 茉莉也, Ise Mariya) is a Japanese actress who specializes in voice acting.

-She played Urara Kasugano/Cure Lemonade in Yes!
-PreCure 5 and its sequel GoGo!, Killua Zoldyck in Hunter × Hunter (2011), Ray in The Promised Neverland, Midari Ikishima in Kakegurui – Compulsive Gambler, Reg in Made in Abyss, Eureka (Bonnie in the English dub) in Pokémon XY and Levy McGarden in Fairy Tail.
+She played Riko Mine in Hidan no Aria, Urara Kasugano/Cure Lemonade in Yes!
+PreCure 5 and its sequels GoGo! and Power of Hope: PreCure Full Bloom, Killua Zoldyck in Hunter × Hunter (2011), Ray in The Promised Neverland, Midari Ikishima in Kakegurui – Compulsive Gambler, Reg in Made in Abyss, Eureka (Bonnie in the English dub) in Pokémon the Series: XY, Stocking in Panty & Stocking with Garterbelt, and Levy McGarden in Fairy Tail.

 Biography

-Ise became interested in acting after watching Princess Mononoke in third grade.
+She was interested in pursuing acting after seeing Princess Mononoke in third grade.
 Initially, she longed for director work and began to see various works.

 In 2002, she starred in the anime series Aishiteruze Baby.
 Immediately after her debut, she voiced Cure Lemonade in Yes!
 PreCure 5 and the guest star of television special Lupin III: Seven Days Rhapsody.
 Ise is known for being a prolific voice actor who's played a wide variety of roles.

 On October 1, 2009, she moved her office from Bring-up to Across Entertainment.
 She married in January 2015.
 In the fall of that year, she reported on her blog that she gave birth to her first child.
-She divorced in August 2022 and took full custody of her child.
+She divorced in August 2022 and took full custody of her child, a son.